Important Information for ALL DC Voters

 6/2 - Town Hall, Wards 5 & 7, to discuss draft constitution, Birtie Backus/UDC-CC, 5171 South Dakota Ave., NE, 6:00 - 8:00pm. (unchanged)

-6/4 - Town Hall, Wards 6 & 8to discuss draft constitution, Thurgood Marshall Academy, 2427 Martin Luther King, Jr. Ave., SE from 1:00 - 3:00pm.
+6/4 - Town Hall, Wards 6 & 8, to discuss draft constitution, Thurgood Marshall Academy, 2427 Martin Luther King, Jr. Ave., SE from 1:00 - 3:00pm.
 (Wards 7 & 8 combined)

 6/7 - Town Hall, Wards 1 & 2, to discuss draft constitution, African American Civil War Museum, 1925 Vermont Ave., NW, 6:00 - 8:00pm.
 RSVP: http://june7statehood.eventbrite.com